RoboJackets/software-training-old/projects/week_3/Instructions.md

 If you drive the robot around, you'll see both displays show the same relative robot motion, but the rviz display is always off by some amount because it thought the robot started in a different place than it actually did.

 Once you get your localization code working, the "base_footprint" frame should converge onto the robot's real location.
-You'll also see a new could of triangles show up around the robot.
+You'll also see a new cloud of triangles show up around the robot.
 These are the particles from your particle filter.
 Their location shows you the pose estimate associated with each particle, and their brightness represents their probabilistic weight.
 Bright particles are weighted higher, and dark particles have lower weights.
 The brightness of particles are relative to each other, therefore if you see a lot of bright particles that are in the wrong spot that means your filter has diverged and all particles have similar low weights.

 It may take a few seconds for your robot's estimate of its position to converge to the correct spot.
 The particles start randomly distributed across the whole map, and it'll take them a few iterations to settle on the right answer.
+The distribution we are using to initialize the particles is a [uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution), this will evenly distribute the initial particles around the map.
+Going back to our problem definition, it makes sense that our robot could be anywhere on the map.
+If we had a strong initial guess or prior about our robot we could incorporate that into our initialization.

 ![Results with the localizer](LocalizerScreenshot.png)